Advance with MUSC Health

 "I wasn't going to do it.
 I just was adamant.
 I was not going to do it.
 I was a — I'm a retired hospital chaplain, and I love hospice.
 I manage the hospice chaplains.
 I was one, and I was thinking this may just be my time.
 And it's time for me to — because AML, acute myeloid leukemia, can be a terminal disease.
 It often is, and so I thought I'll just die with grace."

 "And so then I called down here and talked to Melinda just to look at clinical trials.
 I wasn't going to do the transplant.
 I was not.
-And that woman is so good at talking to people that by the time we got off the phone, I had an appointment to come down here to meet Dr. Greene to talk about the transplant.
+And that woman is so good at talking to people that by the time we got off the phone, I had an appointment to come down here to meet Dr. Green to talk about the transplant.
 And I just think that was one of the beginning of the miracles."

 "What stood out, first of all, was that they were doing this as a team.
-Dr. Greene made me — helped me understand that she could not make the decision on her own.
+Dr. Green made me — helped me understand that she could not make the decision on her own.
 You have to get approved, and that made me very comfortable."

-Landers:
+Cody Landers:

 "That day, we signed up, and some friends and I were going to get lunch.
 There were a couple of cute girls at the table that we wanted to impress, so we signed up.
 And then when I got the call in the email or the letter saying that I was a match, it wasn't really much of a decision.
 It was a no-brainer because I didn't really know who it was, but I was given the age of who the patient was that needed my stem cells.
 And it was a similar age to what my grandmother was, so I accepted because if my grandmother was in that situation, I'd want someone to be able to accept and also donate."